stennety/mywebsite/_posts/2014-10-10-functional-programming-in-java-using-predicates.md

 }
 {% endhighlight %}

-(I realize this is a really inefficient way to search a phone book and we’d be better off with a binary search algorithm, but bear with me for the sake of example)
+(I realize this is a really inefficient way to search a phone book and we'd be better off with a binary search algorithm, but bear with me for the sake of example)

 {% highlight java %}
 public PhoneBookEntry phoneNumberIs(String phoneNumber, ArrayList<PhoneBookEntry> entries) {